ramadatta/CPWorkFlow/Pipeline/Aqueous_Data_Analysis/readme.md

-## Molecular epidemiology and genomic analysis of individual patient isolates and environmental sampling reveals transmission of bacterial plasmids harboring carbapenem resistant genes
+## Molecular epidemiology and genomic analysis of XX isolates and XX reveals transmission of bacterial plasmids harboring carbapenem resistant genes

 ### Abstract